Build a simple app with text composables

 function parameter is the last parameter

-For example, the last parameter in the Row() composable function is the content parameter, a function that emits the child UI elements.
+For example, the last parameter in the Row() composable function is the content parameter, a function that describes the child UI elements.
 Suppose you wanted to create a row that contains three text elements.
-This code would work, but it's very cumbersome:
+This code would work, but it's very cumbersome to use named parameter for the trailing lambda:

 Row(